The

 words which included every known French profanity phrase or innuendo.
 His profanity was as far ranging as to include Russian and Congolese swear words.
 Ben

-Making a country legal was a unique
+Making the country legal was a completely unique

 living the results of our short, less than an hour, brain storming session.